Providing cura personalis through a university-wide coordinated effort

 Use for: Referring students who may need general assistance overcoming serious personal difficulties, navigating University systems, or getting connected to available resources.
 Examples include: students experiencing grief or loss, struggling with general mental health concerns, or managing a personal financial emergency.
 Students are supported with Coordinated Assistance and Resource Education (CARE).

-Important note: All referrals will be addressed by a DOS staff member, but if a student is in crisis or imminent risk of harm, please call Campus Safety first (773.508.6039).
+Important note: All referrals will be addressed by a DOS staff member, but if a student is in crisis or at imminent risk of harm, please call Campus Safety first (773.508.6039).

 Primary contacts: Ron Alexander, Assistant Dean of Students & CARE Case Manager, Office of the Dean of Students